Disney cashes in on Baby Yoda merchandise

 WHAT YOU GET FOR $7-A-MONTH DISNEY PLUS SUBSCRIPTION

-In early December, the toy was so popular, it was out-trending some of the 2020 presidential candidates, according to Forbes.
+In early December, the character was so popular, it was out-trending some of the 2020 presidential candidates, according to Forbes.

 With roughly 2.28 million interactions, it was coming up on the heels of Democratic presidential candidates Joe Biden with 8 million interactions, Bernie Sanders who had 2.9 million and Elizabeth Warren with 2.53 million, the outlet reported.